Pilgrimage Tourism – The Arcadian Monasteries

 The majestic scenery created by the slopes of Mount Mainalo on the west and the plain of Orchomenos on the east is the setting for two monasteries, Panagia Eleousa and Vlacherna.

-A footpath, which begins at the village and follows the Arapissa gorge, leads after a 45-minute walk to the monastery’s first steps.
+A footpath, which begins at the village and follows the Arapissa gorge.
+It leads after a 45-minute walk to the monastery’s first steps.
 A dirt road has replaced the footpath making it possible to reach the monastery by car.

 On the way up to the monastery, near the modern monument of local hero Alexis Nikolaou or Levidiotis, the derelict church of Panaghia Kataphygiotissa stands inside an impressive cave.
 This single-nave church follows the cave’s contours.
-Its walls are partially preserved, and traces of wall paintings are visible in situ.
-Little is known of its foundation.
+Its walls are partially preserved.
+And traces of wall paintings are visible in situ.
+We know very little about its foundation.

 With the help of the locals, the parish priest tends to the small church and occasionally holds services.

-The architecture and its materials, make this church unique as it blends elements of ancient Greek culture and Byzantine art.
+The architecture and its materials, make this church unique.
+It blends elements of ancient Greek culture and Byzantine art.
 The building is a live example of the transition from the Twelve Gods of Ancient Greeks to Christianity.

 The church was completed in 1978 and over the years has become one of the most famous sights of the area.